interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/openai-playground/openai-playground.md

 You should upload 5 of your input scenes + GPT's narrations + a list of the new elements to [the gradescope assignment]({{ page.submission_link }}) in Question 2.

-## Part 3: Generating Game Objects
+## Part 3: Few-shot Learning to Generate Game Objects

 There are several strategies that we could take to dealing with GPT's elaborations of new items in the game.
 We could try to create a system prompt to reduce them, or we could try to create new objects for the newly introduced item so that we can track them in-game.